gtcarver/DFA_Visualization/README.md

 ## Dependencies

 #### Python
-Python version ≥3.8 is required.
+Python version ≥3.8 is require per `PySide6` requirements.
+Tested on 3.9, 3.12, and 3.13.

 #### PySide6